samuelhbne/server-xray/README.md

 Only PLAIN (NON-TLS) services (--lgp, --lwp, --mwp, -twp) can be proxied by Nginx.

 NEVER EVER expose any plain services on internet directly.
-They are designed to be proxied by Nginx TLS front hence all different transport portocols can be accessed with diffent web-path while only port 443 exposed via Nginx.
+They are designed to be proxied by Nginx TLS front hence all different transport portocols can be accessed via diffent web-path while only the TLS port 443 will be exposed via Nginx.

 #### Multiple service connection verifying instructions